Skip to main content

 Are you between 18 and 30 years old, and is photography your passion?
 Participate in the open call by Le Stanze della Fotografia Foundation!

 Participation in the open call is completely free and open to everyone, whether professionals or photography enthusiasts.
-Participants are required to produce three photographs that tell a story inspired by the figure of Robert Mapplethorpe and the themes of the exhibition project, structured in three stages: The Forms of the Classic, Beauty, and Desire.
-The works should create a narrative based on the following quote by Robert Mapplethorpe:
+Participants are required to produce three photographs that tell a story inspired by the figure of Horst.
+P. Horst and the themes of the exhibition project.
+The works should create a narrative starting from the following quote by Horst P. Horst:

 Where to find us